Sofia Oxenham: Career

 Oxenham's television roles have included playing series 5 regular Tess Tregidden on BBC One’s series Poldark, a recurring role as Eydis on Netflix series Cursed, as well as having parts on Doc Martin, Dracula, Soulmates, and Grantchester.

 Since 2023 Oxenham played in the lead role of Carrie in the Disney+ superhero comedy series Extraordinary.
 Carrie has the ability to communicate with spirits from beyond the world of living.
 Oxenham described it as the first comedic role she had ever performed.
 Mike Hale in The New York Times praised her for the communicating beyond the grave scenes which “a lip-syncing Oxenham does to great comic effect”.
 The show was well received and renewed for a second season by Disney+ in January 2023.
 In March 2024, she was nominated in the “Female performance in a comedy programme” category at the 2024 British Academy Television Awards.

 In 2024, she appeared in Amazon Prime Video true-life series A Very Royal Scandal, appearing alongside Michael Sheen, playing Princess Eugenie.
 In 2025, she will play Harriet Smith in Ava Pickett's adaptation of Jane Austen's Emma.
+The following year, she was cast in BBC Cold War espionage thriller Honey.